Ventricular septal defect

 A ventricular septal defect (VSD) is a defect in the ventricular septum, the wall dividing the left and right ventricles of the heart.
+It is a common congenital heart defect.
 The extent of the opening may vary from pin size to complete absence of the ventricular septum, creating one common ventricle.
 The ventricular septum consists of an inferior muscular and superior membranous portion and is extensively innervated with conducting cardiomyocytes.

 The membranous portion, which is close to the atrioventricular node, is most commonly affected in adults and older children in the United States.
 It is also the type that will most commonly require surgical intervention, comprising over 80% of cases.

 Membranous ventricular septal defects are more common than muscular ventricular septal defects, and are the most common congenital cardiac anomaly.

 Signs and symptoms

 Ventricular septal defect is usually symptomless at birth.
 It usually manifests a few weeks after birth.

-VSD is an acyanotic congenital heart defect, aka a left-to-right shunt, so there are no signs of cyanosis in the early stage.
-However, uncorrected VSD can increase pulmonary resistance leading to the reversal of the shunt and corresponding cyanosis.
+VSD is an acyanotic congenital heart defect, AKA a left-to-right shunt, so there are no signs of cyanosis in the early stage.
+However, an uncorrected VSD can increase pulmonary resistance leading to the reversal of the shunt and corresponding cyanosis.